carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 ~~~
 {: .language-bash}

-Probably nothing!
+If you never used the *alpine* docker image on your computer, docker told you that it couldn't find the image and had to download it fresh.
+If you did the download before, the command will probably show no output.
 That's because this particular container is designed for you to
 provide commands yourself.
 Try running this instead:

 ~~~